relf/cobyla/README.md

 * As an [argmin solver](), the Rust code was generated from the C code from [here](https://github.com/emmt/Algorithms/tree/master/cobyla)
 * As a function `minimize`, the Rust code was generated from the C code the [NLopt](https://github.com/stevengj/nlopt) project (version 2.7.1)

 In both cases, an initial transpilation was done with [c2rust](https://github.com/immunant/c2rust) then the code was manually edited to make it work.
-Note that the callback mechanism is inspired from the excellent Rust binding of NLopt, namely [rust-nlopt](https://github.com/adwhit/rust-nlopt)
+The callback mechanismn is inspired from the Rust binding of NLopt, namely [rust-nlopt](https://github.com/adwhit/rust-nlopt)

 ## Example